miloszsobczak/sharekube/apps/docs/docs/getting-started.md

 - Learn more about the [ShareKube architecture](overview)
 - Explore the [CRD API Reference](api-reference)
+- Read about [Dynamic Permissions](dynamic-permissions) for enhanced security
 - Check out the [Future Roadmap](future-roadmap)
 - [Contribute](contributing) to the ShareKube project - See our [Contributing Guide](contributing) for information on setting up a development environment